-Having a reliable video conferencing setup is not only important for your employees to get their tasks done, but it also facilitates collaboration, innovation, and connection.
+Having a reliable video conferencing setup is not only important for your employees to get their tasks done, but it also improves the overall experience in the workplace.

-In this post, we’ll walk you through seven video conferencing strategies that you can use to improve remote meetings across your organization.
+In this post, we’ll walk you through eight video conferencing strategies that you can use to improve meetings across your organization.
+We’ll also go over a few video etiquette tips.

 The first step to a great video conferencing experience is having the right tools.
 There are a lot of different types of tools you can add to your video conferencing setup, but let’s start with the basics: